J. R. R. Tolkien: Courtship and marriage

 On 8 January 1913 Tolkien travelled by train to Cheltenham and was met on the platform by Edith.
 The two took a walk into the countryside, sat under a railway viaduct, and talked.
 By the end of the day, Edith had agreed to accept Tolkien's proposal.
 She wrote to Field and returned her engagement ring.
 Field was "dreadfully upset at first", and the Field family was "insulted and angry".
 Upon learning of Edith's new plans, Jessop wrote to her guardian, "I have nothing to say against Tolkien, he is a cultured gentleman, but his prospects are poor in the extreme, and when he will be in a position to marry I cannot imagine.
 Had he adopted a profession it would have been different."

 Following their engagement, Edith reluctantly announced that she was converting to Catholicism at Tolkien's insistence.
 Jessop, "like many others of his age and class ... strongly anti-Catholic", was infuriated, and he ordered Edith to find other lodgings.

 Edith Bratt and Ronald Tolkien were formally engaged at Birmingham in January 1913, and married at St Mary Immaculate Catholic Church at Warwick, on 22 March 1916.
-In his 1941 letter to Michael, Tolkien expressed admiration for his wife's willingness to marry a man with no job, little money, and no prospects except the likelihood of being killed in the Great War.
+In a 1941 letter to Michael, Tolkien expressed admiration for his wife's willingness to marry a man with no job, little money, and no prospects except the likelihood of being killed in the Great War.